Createdd/Writing/intro.md

-# 📓 Daniel's Notes
+# 📓 Createdd Notes

-# Articles about Web Development and Entrepreneurship from 2017
+#### Articles about Web Development and Entrepreneurship from 2017

 ## TOC